hanabi/hanabi.github.io/README.md

 ### Ejection

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
-* Certain types of "wasted" clues with no other purpse signal an *Ejection*.
+* Certain types of "wasted" clues with no other purppse signal an *Ejection*.

 #### Dupe Ejection